jina-ai/finetuner/docs/get-started/onnx/index.md

 Imagine a scenario where you successfully used Finetuner to finetune a model on your search problem using data from the respective domain.
 What comes next?

 Naturally, you would want to deploy your embedding model in a service and use it to encode data as part of a bigger search application.
-Jina's [core framework](https://docs.jina.ai/) provides the infrastructure layer to help you build and deploy neural search components.
+[Jina](https://docs.jina.ai/) provides the infrastructure layer to help you build and deploy neural search components.
 By implementing custom executors or using existing ones from [Jina Hub](https://hub.jina.ai/) you can define the building blocks of your search application and glue everything together in a fully-fledged search pipeline.

-To use your model with Jina, you would have to build a new executor tailored to your model and upload it to the hub.
-You can then use a Jina Flow to deploy your search application locally or in the cloud using kubernetes.
+To use your model with Jina, you would have to build a new `Executor` tailored to your model and upload it to Jina Hub.
+You can then use a Jina `Flow` to deploy your search application locally or in the cloud using kubernetes.

-It is difficult to provide a unified executor that can support all models trained with finetuner, since finetuner supports different computational frameworks and each model differs in terms of pre-processing required, input type etc.
+It is difficult to provide a unified Executor that can support all models trained with Finetuner, since Finetuner supports different computational frameworks and each model differs in terms of pre-processing required, input type etc.

 There is an alternative though, that can be useful for standardizing your deployment